 Causes of obstructive sleep apnea

-When the muscles relax, your airway narrows or closes as you breathe in, and breathing momentarily stops.
+When the muscles relax, your airway narrows or closes as you breathe in, and you can't get an adequate breath in.
 This may lower the level of oxygen in your blood.
 Your brain senses this inability to breathe and briefly rouses you from sleep so you can reopen your airway.
 This awakening is usually so brief that you don't remember it.

 People with obstructive sleep apnea may not be aware that their sleep was interrupted.
-In fact, many people with this type of sleep apnea think they sleep well all night.
+In fact, some people with this type of sleep apnea think they sleep well all night.

 Causes of central sleep apnea